Chart Color Schemes

 Schofields (West) - Colebee lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Schofields (West) - Colebee's population is approximately 14,336 as of November 2025.
-This represents an increase of 4,325 people since the 2021 Census, which reported a population of 10,011.
-The growth is inferred from ABS data showing an estimated resident population of 13,942 in June 2024 and an additional 589 validated new addresses since the Census date.
-This results in a population density ratio of 1,358 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Schofields (West) - Colebee's growth rate of 43.2% since the 2021 Census exceeds both the state and metropolitan area averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 74.6% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Schofields (West) - Colebee's population is around 14,336 as of November 2025.
+This reflects an increase of 4,325 people since the 2021 Census, which reported a population of 10,011 people.
+The change is inferred from the estimated resident population of 13,942 from the ABS in June 2024 and an additional 589 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,358 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Schofields (West) - Colebee's growth rate of 43.2% since the 2021 census is higher than the state's growth rate of 6.7%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 74.6% of overall population gains during recent periods.

 Frequently Asked Questions - Population